 We combined the Queen’s Garden and Navajo Loop trails to make a 3 mile long awesome hike through the hoodoos of Bryce Canyon, but it was definitely a big climb back out.
 Our boys said this was their favorite hike despite their dragging feet on the way up!

-Use these Bryce Canyon Kid Hikes to help you enjoy this amazing national Park.
-And check out our other National Park Kid Hikes:
+Use these Bryce Canyon Kid Hikes to help you enjoy this amazing national park.
+For our full family guide, visit our post about Bryce Canyon National Park.
+And check out our other National Park Kid Hike posts for the Utah National Parks.